mvinaroz/stochastic-EP/README.md

 ## Repository Structure

-###MoG code
+### MoG code

--Contains the code for computing the DP-SEP experiments for MoG clustering
+Contains the code for computing the DP-SEP experiments for MoG clustering

-###pbp_code
+### pbp_code

--Contains pbp experiments for regression datasets using EP, SEP, clipped SEP and DP-SEP.
+Contains pbp experiments for regression datasets using EP, SEP, clipped SEP and DP-SEP.